 - "In laboratories where comprehensive immunophenotyping can be performed, an MDS immunophenotyping panel... is recommended. - In patients with cytological findings suggesting MDS of RCUD (refractory anemia subtype) or refractory anemia with ringed sideroblasts categories, aberrant flow cytometry (FCM) findings in the granulopoietic or myelomonocytic lineages may indicate multilineage dysplasia, which is of prognostic significance.
-Morphological findings in these cases should be thoroughly reevaluated to avoid misclassification. - It is important to note even small populations of myeloid progenitors with multiple immunophenotypic aberrant features (such as aberrant expression of CD7, CD56 or CD11b, see Table 1), since they indicate a higher risk of progression to AML.
-FCM findings in these cases should be included in the individual risk assessment" (Porwit et al., 2014).
+Morphological findings in these cases should be thoroughly re-evaluated to avoid misclassification. - It is important to note even small populations of myeloid progenitors with multiple immunophenotypic aberrant features (such as aberrant expression of CD7, CD56 or CD11b, see Table 1), since they indicate a higher risk of progression to AML.
+FCM findings in these cases should be included in the individual risk assessment."38

-The Clinical Cytometry Society 2006 Bethesda International Consensus secondary evaluations for those conditions (Davis et al., 2007).
-The output of that gathering was the 2006 Bethesda International Consensus Recommendations on the Immunophenotypic Analysis of Hematolymphoid Neoplasia by Flow Cytometry.
+The Clinical Cytometry Society 2006 Bethesda International Consensus

+In 2006, a panel of subject matter experts convened to define the clinical indications that warrant the use of flow cytometry, as well as to identity of the reagents that should be used in the initial and secondary evaluations for those conditions.39 The output of that gathering was the 2006 Bethesda International Consensus Recommendations on the Immunophenotypic Analysis of Hematolymphoid Neoplasia by Flow Cytometry.
 The panel indicated that flow cytometry is useful for the evaluation of cytopenias, elevated leukocyte count, observation of atypical cells or blasts and evaluation of body fluids, plasmacytosis or monoclonal gammopathy, organomegaly and tissue masses, and certain patient monitoring indications.